Program Description

 Board Certification

 Seminars and conferences in endodontics and multidisciplinary dentistry, individual and group case review sessions, as well as mock examinations and oral training, are geared towards preparing our students to be at their highest level of competence in clinical and didactic endodontics at the time of graduation.
-As a result, at least 50% of our graduating students, in each class, in the past five years have either passed the oral examination segment of the boards, or have become board certified.
+As a result, on average, fifty percent of our graduating students, in each class, in recent years have either passed the oral examination segment of the boards, or have become board certified.
 Although not required for graduation, all students take the written segment of the boards during their second year of residency.

 Eligibility for Licensure